Virtual Private Cloud (VPC) provides networking functionality for the cloud-based resources and services that is global, scalable, and flexible.

 VPN CloudHub

-VPN CloudHub can be used to provide secure communication between sites, if you have multiple VPN connections
+VPN CloudHub can be used to provide secure communication between multiple on-premises sites if you have multiple VPN connections

-VPN CloudHub operates on a simple hub-and-spoke model that can be used with or without a VPC.
+VPN CloudHub operates on a simple hub-and-spoke model using a Virtual Private gateway in a detached mode that can be used without a VPC.

 Design is suitable for customers with multiple branch offices and existing